Diagnosis and Assessment

 Diagnostic Criteria

-age peers).
 Qualitative data such as direct observations and reports of others such as family and teachers is collected in support of diagnosis, as well as a thorough developmental history to consider other factors.
 The other two domains assessed are neuroanatomy/neurophysiology (such as small head circumference or unexplained seizures) and emotion regulation (anxiety or depressive disorders, including labile mood).
 The thresholds for each domain to be assigned as impaired are clearly defined in the FASD guidelines and the assessor needs to be suitably trained to use them.

 Assessment

-Assessors will need credible information about pre-natal alcohol and substance exposure.
-It is important that such information is gathered and used in a way that does not stigmatise the mother.
+Assessors will need credible information about pre-natal alcohol exposure.
+It is important that such information is sensitively gathered and used in a way that does not stigmatise the mother.
 Alcohol use is a societally promoted activity.
 As such it is not uncommon for unplanned pregnancies to be exposed to alcohol.
 Not every prenatally exposed child will have FASD.
 Each situation is unique and needs to be dealt with as such.

 The Value of Diagnosis

-Many parents wonder about the value of getting a diagnosis.
-While many people are averse to ‘labels,’ understanding the cause of the difficulties can be transformational for families.
-It allows families, caregivers, and others to understand the child’s behaviour and needs better and to know how to respond supportively and appropriately.
+Many parents wonder about the value of getting a diagnosis and averse to their child being 'labelled' – but understanding the cause of their challenges can be transformational for the person with FASD and their whānau.
+It allows parents, caregivers, and others to understand the child’s behaviour and needs better, and to know how to respond supportively and appropriately.
+For the person with FASD it can be liberating to find out that their difficulties are brain-based and are not their fault; it helps them make sense of what has happened in their life.

-When a diagnosis is made a report is provided to explain the findings and describe the areas of strength and impairments so family, caregivers and others working with the child know what to do to nurture the child’s strengths and more effectively accommodate their difficulties.
-The explanation to the child can be guided by the clinician – how and when will depend on the developmental level and current situation of the child.
+When a diagnosis is made, a report is provided to explain the findings and describe the areas of strength and challenges so caregivers, whānau and others working with the child are aware where the support and scaffolding is required.
+The explanation to the child can be guided by the clinician – how and when will depend on the developmental level and their current situation.

-A diagnosis of intellectual disability as part of the FASD, will enable a referral to a Needs Assessment Service Co-ordination organisation (NASC), which may be able to provide disability support services.
+A diagnosis of intellectual disability as part of FASD, will enable a referral to a Needs Assessment Service Co-ordination organisation (NASC), which may be able to provide disability support services.

 Many people with FASD will also have other physical conditions as a result of pre-natal alcohol exposure.
 It's good to be aware of this possibility and arrange access to medical assessment and support as needed.